Alpha Sigma Phi (Philippines)

-Alpha Sigma Phi Philippines, Inc. (ΑΣΦ, commonly known as Alphans) is a co-ed service fraternity with 38 active undergraduate chapters, colonies, and interest groups.
+Alpha Sigma Phi Philippines, Inc. (ΑΣΦ, commonly known as Alphans) is a co-ed college service fraternity with 4 active undergraduate chapters.
+Alpha Sigma Phi Philippines was formed from the merger of two groups with the same name.

 History

-Alpha Sigma Phi Philippines was formed from the merger of several groups with the same name.
-From anecdotal sources, it appears that four groups used the Greek letters Alpha Sigma Phi as their fraternal name.

 Gregorio Araneta University Foundation

 The first Alpha Sigma Phi was formed in 1952 at Gregorio Araneta University Foundation in Caloocan City.
 Little is known about this group, except that one of its members was Bobby Ledesma, a television host prominent in the 1970s.
 They emerged when conflicts arose between their members and Alphans who studied at GAUF.
 The groups remained separate organizations.
 No record exists to show that this group was invited to the national convention in 1972.
 A separate group of students affiliated with ASP Philippines is now known as the Alpha Nu Chapter.

 Central Mindanao University

 This group was organized in 1959 at the Central Mindanao University, Musuan, in Bukidnon by Tomas Gavarra, with the assistance of Ramon del Carmen as Faculty Adviser.
 This group used the name Agricultural Students of the Philippines, and its acronym ASP was represented by the Greek letters Alpha Sigma Phi.

 Some of its members organized chapters in other schools.
 A chapter was established at Rafael Palma College in Tagbilaran City, now University of Bohol.
 This group, known as the Theta chapter played a role in developing ties with the Silliman group, which eventually gave impetus to the formation of a national organization.